 Time Limitation for Doctoral Programs

 Students have a seven-year time limit to complete all requirements for the Ph.D. degree.
 The seven-year period begins with the end of the semester during which the student was admitted to doctoral study and was completing work toward meeting the requirements for the degree.
 In order to request a time extension, a student may petition his/her advisor.
 If the advisor supports the request, it is forwarded to the chairperson of the departmental Graduate Committee, and if approved, it is reviewed by the Graduate School.
-The petition must include information concerning the reasons for the request, an explanation of how the student's circumstances have changed to enable him/her now to complete the dissertation, compelling evidence that the student's dissertation is in progress, a plan and timeline for completion of the dissertation and an explanation of how the student has remained current in his/her field.
-If students do not complete the program within ten years of their applicant date with approved time extensions, the qualifying examination(s) must be repeated.
+The petition must include information concerning the reasons for the request, an explanation of how the student's circumstances have changed to enable them now to complete the dissertation, compelling evidence that the student's dissertation is in progress, a plan and timeline for completion of the dissertation, an explanation of how the student has remained current in his/her field, and a copy of the current annual review.
+The initial request for a time extension must be filed within six months of the expiration date.
+There is no grace period for additional time extensions that may be granted after the initial request.
+To be considered eligible for a time extension, the student must have an approved prospectus on file at the Graduate School.
+If students do not complete the program within ten years of their applicant date with approved time extensions, the written qualifying examination(s) must be repeated and passed by the end of the time extension.
 Students who have been granted time extensions must complete all program requirements within twelve years of the applicant date.

 Foreign Language Requirement